-The Auditing and Assurance Standards Board (AUASB) makes this Auditing Standard ASA 610 Using the Work of Internal Auditors (Revised and Redrafted) pursuant to section 227B of the Australian Securities and Investments Commission Act 2001 and section 336 of the Corporations Act 2001.
+The Auditing and Assurance Standards Board (AUASB) makes this Auditing Standard ASA 610 Using the Work of Internal Auditors pursuant to section 227B of the Australian Securities and Investments Commission Act 2001 and section 336 of the Corporations Act 2001.

-This Auditing Standard is to be read in conjunction with ASA 100 Preamble to Australian Auditing Standards, which sets out the intentions of the AUASB on how the Australian Auditing Standards are to be understood, interpreted and applied.
+This Auditing Standard is to be read in conjunction with ASA 101 Preamble to Australian Auditing Standards, which sets out the intentions of the AUASB on how the Australian Auditing Standards, operative for financial reporting periods commencing, on or after 1 January 2010, are to be understood, interpreted and applied.
+This Auditing Standard is to be read also in conjunction with ASA 200 Overall Objectives of the Independent Auditor and the Conduct of the Audit in Accordance with Australian Auditing Standards.